samowitsch/minimig-arm-controller-0805/README.md

 Rebuild Minimig ARM Controller board using 0805 SMD components.

+> ⚠️ IMPORTANT NOTICE!
+It seems that only the first rev 1 of my Mimimig controller is working!

 ## Preface

 Thanks to [Dennis van Weeren](https://en.wikipedia.org/wiki/Minimig), Jakub Bednarski and all contributors for the great [Minimig](https://en.wikipedia.org/wiki/Minimig) project!